Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Methodology

 where $Conv(\cdot{})$ denotes $3\times3$ convolutions, $\otimes{}$ represents element-wise multiplication, and ${E}_{src}^i$ is the enhanced feature at the $i$th level.

-\textbf{MEM}: The optical flow features is the key cues to provide the moving objects with motion information.
-To fully exploit the gain it brings to the multi-source fusion, we enhance the semantic localization while maintaining its spatial information.
-MEM first extracts attention maps from optical flow features via both channel attention (CA) and spatial attention (SA) strategies.
-Taking the optical flow feature $F_{op}^i$, CA-enhanced features are generated as follows:
+\textbf{Motion-Enhanced Module (MEM)}: The optical flow features is the key cues to provide the moving objects with motion information.
+To fully exploit the gain it brings to the multi-source fusion, we enhance the semantic localization while maintaining its spatial information. {In Fig.~\ref{fig:Figure6}, we thoroughly illustrate the structure of motion-enhanced module.
+First, global average pooling operation and two fully connected layers are used to enhance the channel attention for the optical flow feature $F_{op}^i$.
+Next, we use $7\times7$ convolution with one output channel and a sigmoid activation function to generate a spatial attention map.
+Then, average pooling and max pooling can improve the sensitivity of the spatial attention map to texture and background information, respectively.
+Once the comprehensive channel and spatial attention map ${A}_{op}^i$ is well prepared, we combine the static saliency map $M_{sos}$ with ${A}_{op}^i$ to generate the motion-enhanced map ${A}_{me}^i$.
+Finally, ${A}_{me}^i$ will separately act on the aggregated static features and optical flow features to generate the enhanced features ${E}_{sta}^i$ and ${E}_{op}^i$.}

-where $Avg(\cdot)$ represents adaptive average pool operation, $MLP(\cdot)$ is a combination of two fully connected layers.
-SA is produced as follows: